-California Penal Code 532 PC defines the crime of theft by false pretenses as defrauding someone of money or property by way of false promises or representations.
+Penal Code 532 PC prohibits theft by false pretenses – which is defined as defrauding someone of money or property by way of false promises or representations.
 The offense may be prosecuted as a misdemeanor or a felony and carries a penalty of up to 3 years in jail or prison.

-523 PC states that “very person who knowingly and designedly, by any false or fraudulent representation or pretense, defrauds any other person of money, labor, or property, whether real or personal, or who causes or procures others to report falsely of his or her wealth or mercantile character, and by thus imposing upon any person obtains credit, and thereby fraudulently gets possession of money or property, or obtains the labor or service of another, is punishable in the same manner and to the same extent as for larceny of the money or property so obtained.”
+532. (a) Every person who knowingly and designedly, by any false or fraudulent representation or pretense, defrauds any other person of money, labor, or property, whether real or personal, or who causes or procures others to report falsely of his or her wealth or mercantile character, and by thus imposing upon any person obtains credit, and thereby fraudulently gets possession of money or property, or obtains the labor or service of another, is punishable in the same manner and to the same extent as for larceny of the money or property so obtained.

 Basically, theft by false pretenses is the act of convincing someone to voluntarily give you their property, by telling them something that isn’t true, or making a promise that won’t be kept.1 Because we normally think of theft as the act of taking away someone’s property against their will, it may surprise you to learn that the crime of theft by false pretenses even exists.
 And, indeed, many people who are charged with this crime are rightfully shocked to find out that they are being called “thieves.”

 But the fact is that “false pretenses” is a theft crime just like shoplifting or grand theft auto.
 If you are charged with this crime, you may face the same kinds of penalties as someone who is charged with one of those more conventional kinds of theft.

 Theft by false pretenses can be either petty theft or grand theft, depending on the value of the property that is taken.2